Geometric results on linear actions of reductive Lie groups for applications to homogeneous dynamics: Proof of Theorem

-Finally~$x$ can not be of the form~$w$, with $w$ in~$Z(G) v$.
-It follows~$\partial(Gv)$ is contained in~$G.v$, hence in~$Z(G v)$, while it does not meet~$Z(G) v$. in other words,~$\partial(Gv)\subseteq\partial_Z(Gv)$. \end{proof} \begin{remark} (1) The proof of Lemma~\ref{bordzariski} uses only that the metric topology is finer than the Zariski topology, and that the orbit map~$Z(G)\to Z(G) v$ is an open map (\cite[Corrolary~2 of Lemma~3.2]{PR}).
-The lemma and the proof then holds for any non discrete locally compact field~$k$ of characteristic zero (hypotheses from \cite[3.1]{PR}), for any group~$G$ which is open in $Z(G)(k)$.
+\begin{remark} The proof of Lemma~\ref{bordzariski} uses only that the metric topology is finer than the Zariski topology, and that the orbit map $\Zcl(G)\to \Zcl(G) v$ is an open map (\cite[Corollary~2 of Lemma~3.2]{PR}).
+The lemma and the proof then hold for any non-discrete locally compact field $k$ of characteristic zero (hypotheses from \cite[Sec.~3.1] {PR}), for any group $G$ which is open in $\Zcl(G)(k)$. \end{remark}